 The 3rd week focuses on preparing people for active shooters.
 The NSC offers a course on how these events develop and what to expect if the worst occurs.
 While these occasions are rare, they have been increasing in number over the past 15 years.
 Read more about the NSC course on their website here.

 The last week focuses on the importance of ergonomics at work.
 Thousands of workers each year file workers’ compensation claims because of repetitive stress injuries (RSI).
 RSIs happen when people repeat the same motion for hours during the course of their jobs without a break, which can often cause inflammation and wear-and-tear on tendons and ligaments.
-Read more about how ergonomics and the class the NSC offers can help here.

 If you or a loved one have been injured by the negligence of another person, don’t hesitate to give us a call.
 Our skilled Walnut Creek personal injury attorneys are dedicated to helping the victims of personal injuries seek compensation for their medical bills, lost wages, pain and suffering, and loss of enjoyment of life.
 Casper, Meadows, Schwartz & Cook can provide you with compassionate and reliable legal advocacy.
 Let us see what we can do for you.

 Contact us at (925) 275-5592 or fill out our online form to schedule a free case consultation with us today.